Drone Laws in Colorado

 406-0 #004 – AIDS IN TAKING WILDLIFE

-For the purposes of this regulation, drones shall be defined as including, without limitation, any contrivance invented, used, or designed for navigation of, or flight in the air that is unmanned or guided remotely.
-A drone may also be referred to as “Unmanned Aerial Vehicle” (UAV) or “Unmanned Aerial Vehicle System” (UAVs).
+For the purposes of this regulation, drones shall be defined as including, without limitation, any contrivance invented, used, or designed for navigation of or flight in the air that is unmanned or guided remotely.
+A drone may also be referred to as an “Unmanned Aerial Vehicle” (UAV) or “Unmanned Aerial Vehicle System” (UAVs).

 Specific additional UAV laws by local governments within Colorado State